adrian154/blog/public/blogposts/rocket-project-log/blogpost.md

 * $p_e$ is the exit pressure
 * $p_c$ is the chamber pressure

-Usually, we specify the chamber pressure $p_c$ as a design parameter. $\gamma$ and $M$ depend on the composition of the combustion products, and similarly $T_c$ is determined by the thermochemical properties of our fuel/oxidizer.
+$p_c$ is constrained by various engineering factors such as material limitations, chamber mass, etc. We need a model of the combustion reaction to determine the values of $\gamma$, $M$, and $T_c$.

-Knowing all this, we can get a rough idea of how the sizing process will go:
+Knowing all this, we can get a rough idea of how the basic engine design process should work:

 * Inputs: thrust, chamber pressure, ambient pressure, oxidizer/fuel properties and ratio
 * Determine $\gamma$, $M$, $T_c$ using combustion model
 * Compute nozzle throat/exit area ratio using isentropic flow equations
  * Compute necessary mass flow rate and throat area
-* Determine chamber dimensions using characteristic length and other rules of thumb (more on this later)
+* Determine remaining chamber dimensions based on some heuristics (more on this later)

-Since this is meant to be an educational project, I thought it would be fun to do my own combustion analysis and compare the results to those produced by existing solvers (RPA and NASA's CEA).
+Since this is meant to be an educational project, I thought it would be fun to do my own combustion analysis and compare the results to those produced by existing solvers (RPA and CEA).